 Freedom to Learn Foundation

-The Freedom to Learn Foundation (FTLF) is dedicated to protecting our public libraries and institutions of learning and democracy.
-Safeguarding intellectual freedom, educational equity, and access to information for all.
+The Freedom to Learn Foundation (FTLF) is dedicated to protecting our public libraries and institutions of learning and democracy that provide essential services to our communities, safeguarding intellectual freedom, educational equity, and access to information for all.
 We believe that every individual—regardless of background—deserves the right to read, learn, and explore ideas without censorship or restriction.
-Our mission is simple but urgent: to combat book bans, defend libraries, and empower communities to stand up for the freedom to learn.
+Our mission is simple but urgent: to defend our libraries, support allies dedicated to educational opportunities for all, push back against book bans, and empower communities to stand up for the freedom to learn.

-FTLF operates at the intersection of education, advocacy, and legal action to ensure that books, media, and ideas remain accessible in classrooms, libraries, and public spaces.
+FTLF operates at the intersection of education, advocacy, and coalition building designed to ensure that our libraries remain a vibrant part of our communities while defending books, media, and ideas so that they remain accessible in classrooms, libraries, and public spaces.

 Our core programs include: